 - Lithium carbonate.
 A medicine that restores the balance of certain brain chemicals.

 - Anti-seizure medicines.
 Medicines that may help reduce the number of cluster headaches.

 A true cluster headache is not life threatening.
 It does not cause permanent brain damage.
 But, they tend to be long-term (chronic) and recurrent.
 They can interfere with your lifestyle or work.

 Can cluster headaches be prevented?

 To prevent a cluster headache, it’s important to find out what triggers your headaches.
 Try not smoking and using alcohol.
-Your healthcare provider may be able to prescribe a medicine plan that will help prevent cluster headaches.
+Keep a journal that describes what you were doing, eating, or drinking when the headache started.
+Bring the journal to your appointments.
+The journal information may help your healthcare provider prescribe a medicine and a management plan that will help prevent cluster headaches.